derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-25/02/2022 16:19:51 : 3 Database Admins walked into a NoSQL bar.
+26/02/2022 16:18:53 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A programmer had a problem.
-He thought to himself, 'I know, I'll solve it with threads!'. has Now problems. two he
+How many programmers does it take to change a lightbulb?
+None, that's a hardware problem.
 <!-- replace-with-joke ends -->